manzisebastian/manzisebastian.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: This is my collection of data projects.
-Most
+description: This is my collection of projects.
+Each of them is linked to its corresponding Github repository.
 nav: true
 nav_order: 3
-display_categories: [econ, non-econ]
 horizontal: false
 ---